National Park, New Jersey: History

+The community was historically known as Red Bank, for the color of the soil.
+It was established c.
+1621–1622 by the Whitall family and others.
+The county court met here in 1686.

+American Revolutionary War

-In 1777, during the American Revolutionary War, the Continental Army under command of George Washington constructed two forts on the Delaware River to block the approach to Philadelphia: Fort Mifflin on the Pennsylvania side and Fort Mercer on the New Jersey side, which is now National Park.
-The fort was named in honor of Brigadier General Hugh Mercer who died earlier that year at the Battle of Princeton.
-A park, monument, and museum commemorate the fort on its original site.
+In 1777, during the American Revolutionary War, the Continental Army under command of George Washington constructed two forts on the Delaware River to block the approach to Philadelphia: Fort Mifflin on the Pennsylvania side and Fort Mercer on the New Jersey side.
+The fort was named in honor of Brigadier General Hugh Mercer, who died earlier that year in the Battle of Princeton.
+A park, monument, and museum commemorate Fort Mifflin on its original site.

-On October 22, 1777, in the Battle of Red Bank, an attack by 900 Hessian troops, serving under British Major General William Howe, who then occupied Philadelphia, was repelled, with heavy losses on the Hessian side, including the death of their commander, Colonel Carl Emil Kurt von Donop, by the 600 Continental defenders under Colonel Christopher Greene.
+On October 22, 1777, in the Battle of Red Bank, an attack by 900 Hessian troops, serving under British Major General William Howe, who then occupied Philadelphia, was repelled, with heavy losses on the Hessian side, including the death of their commander, Colonel Carl Emil Kurt von Donop, by the 600 Continental Army defenders under Colonel Christopher Greene.
 After the loss of Fort Mifflin, Fort Mercer was abandoned without a fight when Lord Charles Cornwallis landed 2,000 British troops nearby on November 18.

+19th century

 In 1895, the area began to be commercially developed as a religious retreat for members of the Methodist Episcopal Church and called National Park on the Delaware.
 The founder, the Rev. James E. Lake, also created Ocean City, New Jersey.

+20th century

 National Park was formally established as a borough by an act of the New Jersey Legislature on April 15, 1902, from portions of West Deptford Township.
-The town name probably originated in reference to the county park at Red Bank Battlefield.
+The town's name likely originated as a reference to the county park at Red Bank Battlefield.